Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 Why it matters

-One kernel schedule for all five planners, and the honest caveat.
+One kernel schedule for all five planners.

 Reduction-invariance